 These Rent-to-Own Homes Programs Can Help You Get Into That House

 For many would-be homebuyers, saving for a down payment is a challenging proposition.
 Less-than-stellar credit history can create an obstacle to getting a mortgage, making the whole process even more daunting.
-For a homebuyer in this situation, a rent-to-own arrangement can be an appealing option as a pathway to pursuing homeownership.
+For a homebuyer in this situation, a rent-to-own arrangement can be an appealing option as a pathway to achieving homeownership.

-Well, here’s some good news: there are multiple rent-to-own programs and lease-to-own options available to prospective homeowners.
+Well, here’s some good news: There are multiple rent-to-own programs and lease-to-own options available to prospective homeowners.
 We’ve reviewed a variety of programs and sought advice from an experienced agent to help you understand your options.

-Ahead, we compare four of the most reputable rent-to-own programs to help you answer the question, “Is rent to own a good idea?”
+Ahead, we compare four of the most reputable rent-to-own programs to help you answer the question, “Is rent-to-own a good idea?”

 Home Partners of America

 After Home Partners approves a buyer, they inform them of their maximum allowable monthly rent.
-The home seeker then works with the licensed real estate agent of their choice to find the right home.
+The home-seeker then works with the licensed real estate agent of their choice to find the right home.

 “Home Partners is affiliated with various brokerages and can get them connected to a Realtor® — I happen to be on their list,” explains Ellen Williams, a top-selling agent who works with 66% more single-family homes than the average agent in Joliet, Illinois.
 “So after they are approved, I call the client, and we talk about the process, and we go shopping and look for a house they like.”